dotnet/docs/includes/core-changes/globalization/5.0/unicode-categories-for-latin1-chars.md

 - <xref:System.Char.IsSymbol%2A?displayProperty=fullName>
 - <xref:System.Char.IsLower%2A?displayProperty=fullName>

-Additionally, any class that depends on <xref:System.Char> to obtain the Unicode character category, for example, <xref:System.Text.RegularExpressions.Regex>, will be affected by this change.
+Additionally, any class that depends on <xref:System.Char> to obtain the Unicode character category, for example, <xref:System.Text.RegularExpressions.Regex>, is affected by this change.

 <!--